Claualvarez/fires/README.md

        $ cd scripts

-   modify the following lines to include the path to DSSP and Click (make sure to type only the path but not the name of the program): my $path_to_click="/path/to/click";
+   modify the following lines in fires_v0.pl to include the path to DSSP and Click:

+   	my $path_to_click="/path/to/click";
    	my $path_to_dssp="/path/to/dssp";

+   (make sure to type only the path but not the name of the program)

+   Then:

        $ chmod 555 *pl